 It’s easy to change your mind about any 3-D effect in Illustrator.
 That’s because they’re live effects, which change the appearance of objects without altering the original shape.
 For example, after you add a 3-D effect to text, you can still edit the text at any time, even after you save the document.
 Once you apply a live effect, you can see that effect in Illustrator’s Appearance palette.
 Double-clicking on the effect’s description brings up its dialog box, so you can edit that effect.

-The right lighting and shading make your objects look more realistic.
+Light and Shade The right lighting and shading make your objects look more realistic.
 Click on the More Options button in the 3D Revolve Options dialog box to specify these settings.
 In the Surface section, click on the New Light icon to add multiple lights, which can help make an object’s reflections look more realistic.
 Press the shift key while dragging on a light to see real-time results.

 Illustrator uses blends to create the shading effects on 3-D objects.
 If you’re going to print your 3-D object on a high-resolution device, such as an imagesetter for offset printing, crank up the number of Blend Steps for shading before you send it off to the print shop.
 Too few Blend Steps can result in visible banding.
 But because render speed slows as the number of Blend Steps climbs, use a low number, like 25, until you’re ready for print, when you can increase the setting to something like 200.